Cluster Flies

 Are cluster flies dangerous?

-• Any vents should be covered with a tight fitting mesh.
+• Cover vents with tight fitting mesh.

-Pine State Pest Solutions proudly provides pest control services in Portland, Augusta and communities throughout Kennebec, Androscoggin, Sagadahoc, Oxford, Cumberland and York counties.
+Pine State Pest Solutions proudly provides pest control services in Portland, Augusta, and communities throughout Kennebec, Androscoggin, Sagadahoc, Oxford, Cumberland, and York counties.

 Related Blogs